mafintosh/refpool/README.md

 const someResource = ...

+p.set(key, val) // add a key to the pool p.get(key) // get a val (bumps it) get(key, false) does not bump p.add(data) // sugar for p.set(data, data) const e = p.entry(key) // get the cache entry object out.
+                       // you can call e.increment, decrement and bump on this direcly

-p.add(data) // add it to the pool p.increment(data) // add it and increment the reference count p.decrement(data) // decrement the ref count p.bump(data) // indicate that you used a thing in the pool
+p.increment(key) // add it and increment the reference count p.decrement(key) // decrement the ref count p.bump(key) // indicate that you used a thing in the pool
 ```

 When more than `maxSize` items are inserted the least recently used